Titus Larcius: Career

 The creation of this magistracy is said to have alarmed the Sabines, who sent envoys to Rome in order to avert war.
 The negotiations were unsuccessful, and war was declared, but both sides were reluctant to take the field, and no battle occurred.
 During the remainder of his office, Larcius held the census, negotiated with the various Latin towns in hopes of retaining some old allies and gaining new ones, and presided over the consular elections for the following year.
 He then laid down his office before the expiration of his term, setting a precedent for future dictators.

 Larcius held the consulship a second time in 498 BC, with Quintus Cloelius Siculus.
 During this year, the long anticipated war with the Latins began.
 The dictator Aulus Postumius Albus led the Roman forces to victory at the Battle of Lake Regillus, while the consul Larcius captured the town of Fidenae.
 After leaving his magistracy, Larcius is said by Dionysius to have dedicated the temple of Saturn at the foot of the Capitoline Hill.

-As praefectus urbi in 494, Larcius unsuccessfully advocated measures to relieve the plebs from the burdens of debt; and when the plebeians seceded from the city and encamped on Mons Sacer, Larcius was one of the envoys sent by the senate to treat with them.
+As praefectus urbi in 494, Larcius unsuccessfully advocated measures to relieve the plebs from the burdens of debt; and when the plebeians seceded from the city and encamped on the Mons Sacer, Larcius was one of the envoys sent by the senate to treat with them.
 The embassy was successful, and resulted in the institution of the tribunes of the people.

 Also in 493, Larcius served as legate to the consul Cominius, his colleague in 501, at the siege of Corioli, where Gaius Marcius Coriolanus gained fame through his valour.